portfolio-roy/react-bookstore/README.md

 # 📖 React Bookstore <a name="about-project"></a>

-<b>React Bookstore</b> is a website for Mathematics lovers.
+<b>React Bookstore</b> is a website for book lovers.
 The website is built with React JS.

 ## 🛠 Built With <a name="built-with"></a>